 Established in 1979, the Korean collection at the University of Toronto’s East Asian Library is the largest and the oldest research collection for Korean studies in Canada.
-In the past decade, our collection grew rapidly from 20,000 to over 71,000 volumes of Korean language materials including monographs, serials, and audio-visual materials.
+As of 2023, we have close to 88,000 physical volumes of Korean language materials including monographs, serials, and audio-visual materials.
 The Korean collection at the University of Toronto is consistently ranked among the top ten East Asian Libraries in North America.

-Our collection’s strength lies in the Humanities and Social Sciences with substantial holdings in history, literature, language, philosophy, religion, anthropology and the arts.
-More recently, we strive to collect materials in Korean Christianity, Korean Women’s Studies, and North Korea in support of teaching and research interests in Korean studies.
+Our collection’s strength lies in the Humanities and Social Sciences with substantial holdings in history, literature, Korean labor and industries, philosophy, religion, family studies, and politics and government.
+More recently, we strive to collect materials in Korean Canadian studies, Korean gender studies, North Korea and Korean culture studies including films in support of teaching and research interests in Korean studies.

 - Search for books using the University of Toronto Libraries online catalogue, WorldCat, Korean Bibliography Database, National Digital Library of Korea, Korean History On-line, and RISS International.